 With that said, you might think that you can just get away by having one of those social profiles.
 But if you’re serious about your music and turning it into a career, I’m here to tell you that, yes you still NEED a website for your band.

 While I run, write, and develop all the content for Infamous Musician (which includes designing the site), I also work as freelance web designer and writer.
-I have developed many websites using the popular platform, WordPress, and have even built quite a few websites for musicians (a service that I offer here).
+I have developed many websites using the popular platform, WordPress (my number one choice for band website builders), and have even built quite a few websites for musicians.

 Let’s dive right in…